 - Recognizing that the K in Knight is silent.
 Knight could also be read phonetically as in night.
 What we would than look for in the reference to theme is the contradiction of night and sun or night and sunshine or night in Sunshine (the place).
 However a reference to night in itself without a corresponding reference to sunshine or Sunshine will not be enough to speak to the theme of the festival.

 Don't hesitate to contact us if you have any questions.

 Last Updated on Monday, 02 May 2016 16:52

-The SSFF is a prestigious event celebrating the people, their enterprises and industry in Sunshine.
+The SSFF has become a prestigious event celebrating the people, their enterprises, and industry in Sunshine.

 - To celebrate the people, the history and the future of Sunshine.
 We all have interesting stories to share.
 This is a great way to share them.

 - To help get local, regional and national recognition for Sunshine as a culturally dynamic and economically vibrant town.
 We know it.
 It’s time to let others in on the secret.